robertseaton/robertseaton.github.com/_posts/2013-08-05-notes-on-psychology-of-happiness.markdown

 health is worse than that of divorce. (pg.
 104)<a href="#citation-52"><sup>52</sup></a>

-Murphy and Athanasou (1999) carried out a meta-analysis and found that starting work led to increased mental health witht an effect size of .54, while losing a job led to deterioration with an effect size of .36. (pg.
+Murphy and Athanasou (1999) carried out a meta-analysis and found that starting work led to increased mental health with an effect size of .54, while losing a job led to deterioration with an effect size of .36. (pg.
 104) <a href="#citation-56"><sup>56</sup></a>

 In Britain it has been found that income explains less than a quarter of the reduction of GHQ scores for the unemployed (Clark, 1998b). <a href="#citation-57"><sup>57</sup></a>

-Unemployment creats more distress for those high in neuroticism (Payne, 1988), introversion, and for type A personalities. (pg.
+Unemployment creates more distress for those high in neuroticism (Payne, 1988), introversion, and for type A personalities. (pg.
 105) <a href="#citation-58"><sup>58</sup></a>